 Ashley L. Greene

-Her research focuses on genocide prevention and twentieth-century Africa, with focuses on modern-day slavery and education in conflict-affected societies.
-Ashley's work on History education and statecraft in Uganda received the Dan David Prize for the field of History and Memory.
+Greene's research focuses on the role of enslavement in genocide, the empirical study of the genocide process, and prevention education and policy work.
+Her work on History education and statecraft in Uganda received the Dan David Prize for the field of History and Memory.
 She is a recipient of the National Security Education Program Boren Fellowship, and received the University of Notre Dame Outstanding Graduate Instructor award for her course on Human Trafficking in Africa.

 Available for in-person or virtual presentations